 Indeed, in some persons with MSUD, which is a genetic disorder, sotolon is produced in their bodies and expelled in their urine which makes it smell like maple syrup.

-This is why in many occasions; fenugreek consumption can lead doctors to think that someone is affected with Maple Syrup Urine Disease, so, as a rule of thumb, whenever you are going to the doctor, try to avoid ingesting fenugreek seeds or other fenugreek products for a minimum of five days.
+So, as a rule of thumb, whenever you are going to the doctor, try to avoid ingesting fenugreek seeds or other fenugreek products for a minimum of five days.

 Does Fenugreek Smell Like Celery?

 Indeed, fenugreek can be compared to celery in terms of smell, but in my opinion, it’s not very pronounced.